mwangi-george/HR-Data-Analytics-Project/Reproducible-project-paper.md

     to the graph above.
 This shows that my logistic regression model is effective at predicting whether or not an employee would leave the organization.

+## Recommendations

+According to the findings above, job satisfaction is by far the most crucial aspect to take into account when developing changes that promote staff retention.
+In fact, the investigation revealed that a unit increase in an employee’s level of satisfaction will lower that employee’s likelihood of quitting the organization by 58.56%.
+The management of this organization may increase employee happiness by paying competitive salaries, acknowledging achievements, listening to problems, providing more incentives, and being open and honest.
+The management also need to be cognizant of the time that workers spend working for the organization.
+Employees should have adequate time for personal growth.
+Besides, overworking them just makes them more likely to leave the organization.
+Finally, the organization should have a defined promotion process in place so that staff members never have to wonder when their next pay raise could be coming.

 ## References